-Though this requirement varies as per each lender, the age of the candidate does play an important role in loan finalization.
-A very young candidate cannot avail educational loans for study abroad (some banks have a minimum age limit of 16 while many start with 18 as the minimum age bar).
+Though this requirement varies per lender, the age of the candidate does play an important role in loan finalization.
+A very young candidate cannot avail of education loans for study abroad (some banks have a minimum age limit of 16 while many start with 18 as the minimum age bar).

 Collateral Loan & Guarantor/Co-Applicant Status

 This is the golden rule in most loan applications, this clause takes on even more significance if you are looking for higher loan amounts.
 Loan seekers who can provide adequate collateral or have a promising guarantor/co-applicant to sign on to be a co-borrower, then chances of loan approval skyrocket.
 The loan provider will analyze the job, income, and financial health of the guarantor or verify documents supporting the collateral.